 This didactic course presents common mental health disorders seen in primary care settings within the scope of practice of the AGNP.
 This course identifies pathophysiology, clinical presentations, interventions, and outcomes of common mental health disorders in adult and geriatric patients.
 Importance is placed on early screening, diagnosis, treatment and referrals.
 The reciprocal relationship of mental and physical health is emphasized.
-Pre/corequisite: 6010, 6020, 6034.
+Pre/corequisite: 6010 or 6022, 6020 or 6024, 6034.
 [1]